 For purposes of assessing our executive compensation against the competitive market, the Compensation Committee reviews and considers the compensation levels and practices of a select group of peer companies.
 This compensation peer group consists of technology companies that share one or more characteristics of our company, including annual revenue, market capitalization, geographical location, vertical focus and end market.
 However, not all criteria may be applicable to each individual peer group member.
 The Compensation Committee reviews our compensation peer group from time to time, generally, every other year, and makes adjustments to its composition as warranted, taking into account changes in both our business and the businesses of the companies in the peer group.
-We included the following companies in our group of peer companies for 2022 compensation purposes:
+The inclusion of a peer company in one year does not subsequently mean it will be included in other years.
+We included the following companies in our group of peer companies for 2023 compensation purposes: